 Is chaining your dog cruel?

-Depriving a dog from socialisation and human companionship by keeping it on a chain or rope over prolonged periods will lead to behavioural problems and is cruel.
+Depriving a dog from socialisation and human companionship by keeping them on a chain or rope over prolonged periods will lead to behavioural problems and is cruel.
 No question.

-If a dog is tied up and doesn’t have his basic needs fulfilled then there is cruelty and neglect at play.
+If a dog is tied up and doesn’t have their basic needs fulfilled, then there is cruelty and neglect at play.
 These are signs of animal abuse.
 When tethered, dogs should have access to food, water, and shelter at a very minimum.
 And they should be spending plenty of time off the tether, for their physical and mental health.

 If they’re chained to prevent dog aggression or biting, the owner should be working with a professional to help evaluate and rectify the behaviour.